robertschnitman/XLops/README.md

 # Installation
 1. Save this repo to a desired directory.

-1. In Developer Mode, import the individual `Fun*.bas` files modules.
+1. In Developer Mode, import the individual `Fun*.bas` files under the *src* folder as modules.

-1. *(Optional)* Import `RegUDF.bas` as a module and run its subroutine to have tooltips for the imported functions.
+1. *(Optional)* Import `RegXLops.bas` as a module and run its subroutine to have tooltips for the imported functions.